aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 }
 ```

-> Note that: if you have a loop at a large mounts of iterations, for instance, 500000, and the execution time with Duff's Device is up to 70% less than a regular loop.
+> Note that: if you have a loop at a large number of iterations, for instance, 500000, and the execution time with Duff's Device is up to 70% less than a regular loop.

 #### 1.2 Function-Based Iteration